Buddhist meditation: In the Prajñāpāramitā literature

+Innovative meditation methods

+Various Indian Mahāyāna texts show new innovative methods which were unique to Mahāyāna Buddhism.
+Texts such as the Pure Land sutras, the Akṣobhya-vyūha Sūtra and the Pratyutpanna Samādhi Sūtra teach meditations on a particular Buddha (such as Amitābha or Akshobhya).
+Through the repetition of their name or some other phrase and certain visualization methods, one is said to be able to meet a Buddha face to face or at least to be reborn in a Buddha field (also known as "Pure land") like Abhirati and Sukhavati after death.
+The Pratyutpanna sutra for example, states that if one practices recollection of the Buddha (Buddhānusmṛti) by visualizing a Buddha in their Buddha field and developing this samadhi for some seven days, one may be able to meet this Buddha in a vision or a dream so as to learn the Dharma from them.
+Alternatively, being reborn in one of their Buddha fields allows one to meet a Buddha and study directly with them, allowing one to reach Buddhahood faster.
+A set of sutras known as the Visualization Sutras also depict similar innovative practices using mental imagery.
+These practices been seen by some scholars as a possible explanation for the source of certain Mahāyāna sutras which are seen traditionally as direct visionary revelations from the Buddhas in their pure lands.

-Another popular practice was the memorization and recitation of various texts, such as sutras, mantras and dharanis.
+Another popular Mahayana practice was the memorization and recitation of various texts, such as sutras, mantras and dharanis.
 According to Akira Hirakawa, the practice of reciting dharanis (chants or incantations) became very important in Indian Mahāyāna.
 These chants were believed to have "the power to preserve good and prevent evil", as well as being useful to attain meditative concentration or samadhi.
 Important Mahāyāna sutras such as the Lotus Sutra, Heart Sutra and others prominently include dharanis.
 Ryûichi Abé states that dharanis are also prominent in the Prajñāpāramitā Sutras wherein the Buddha "praises dharani incantation, along with the cultivation of samadhi, as virtuous activity of a bodhisattva".
 They are also listed in the Mahāprajñāpāramitōpadeśa, chapter X, as an important quality of a bodhisattva.